Portsmouth Fairtrade Forum

 About

 The Fairtrade group in Portsmouth aims to persuade local companies and organisations to switch to Fairtrade products.
-We succeeded in making Portsmouth a Fairtrade City in 2004 and our Fairtrade City status was renewed (August 2019) following a new motion of support from Portsmouth City Council.
+We succeeded in making Portsmouth a Fairtrade City in 2004 and our Fairtrade City status was renewed in 2023.
+Since then we had a new motion of support from Portsmouth City Council, following our celebrations of 20 years as a Fairtrade Ciry and we have received a Civic Award from the Lord Mayor for our work.

 See the Fairtrade Foundation website for more information all these issues.